thrivensunshine/fewpjs-iterators-find-lab-dumbo-web-career-031119/README.md

 ## Introduction
 I AM CHECKING FOR GIT COMMITS!
-In any programming language, you'll perform operations on arrays.
+I am not sure if it worked so I will be doing this again In any programming language, you'll perform operations on arrays.
 Looking in an `Array` for a sub string or set of characters is a common task.
 Sometimes you need to look for a _specific_ item in the array, and return it.
 Given a